slanjo/c_sources/hfc-flash-cards.md

 ### *getchar() and putchar()*
 -----
   * **getchar()** reads the next character from a text stream of characters one string at a time
+  getchar returns EOF when there is no more characters to return
   * **putchar()** prints a character eachtime it is called
 ```
 ```